alchemyplatform/aa-sdk/site/using-smart-accounts/sponsoring-gas/gas-manager.md

 # How to Sponsor Gas for a UserOperation

 Gas fees are a significant barrier to entry for new user of your app.
 With Account Kit you can remove this barrier by sponsoring gas fees for transactions via the [Gas Manager](https://docs.alchemy.com/docs/gas-manager-services/?a=ak-docs).
-This guide explains how to sponsor gas by creating a gas policy, linking it to your provider, and sending sponsored `UserOperations` (UOs) from a smart account.
+This guide explains how to sponsor gas by creating a gas policy, linking it to your client, and sending sponsored `UserOperations` (UOs) from a smart account.

 ## How to Sponsor Gas